nzzdev/Storytelling-Styleguide/pages/charts/scatter-slope.md

 ```

 ## Slopes
-We use slope charts typically to show the change of data by displaying two points in time.
-These are excellent alternatives to the line chart, when we want to give our readers a more precise message.
+We use slope charts typically to show change in data by displaying two points in time.
+These are great alternatives to the line chart, when we want to give our readers a more precise message.
 Keep date labels at the top of the slope chart, so that in the case of a tall graphic, the reader understands the time frame without having to scroll.

 ```image
 plain: true